Environmental Education and Outreach

 - Baltimore County Public Schools provide assistance from their Office of Science.

-- The Maryland DNR Tree-Mendous program offers a 1:1 match of free trees and Baltimore County EPS will provide free delivery of the trees.
+- Maryland Department of Natural Resources program offers a one-to-one match of free trees and Environmental Protection and Sustainability will provide free delivery

-- Irvine Nature Center, Pearlstone Center, Marshy Point Nature Center, and Herring Run Watershed Association, Baltimore County's MD Green Centers, provide outdoor education and technical support for Baltimore County's Green Schools and the community.
+- Irvine Nature Center, Pearlstone Center, Marshy Point Nature Center, Blue Water Baltimore, and Green Centers provide outdoor education and technical support for Baltimore County's Green Schools and the community.

 Maryland Green Centers